toucansites/try-o-template/contents/posts/new-navigation/index.md

 ### Step 6: Regenerate the Site

-After creating the custom page, regenerate the site to apply the changes:
+Once the custom page is created, regenerate the site to apply the changes:

 1. Open your terminal and navigate to your project directory.
 2. Run the following command:

    ```
    toucan generate
    ```
-3. This will update the site's content and navigation.
+3. This updates the site’s content and refreshes the navigation menu.

 ---

 ### Step 7: Verify the Custom Page

 1. Start the local development server:

    ```
    toucan serve
    ```
 2. Open your browser and go to [http://localhost:3000/contact-us/](http://localhost:3000/contact-us/).
-3. Verify that the custom page appears and is accessible from the navigation menu.
+3. Ensure that the custom page is displayed correctly and can be accessed from the navigation menu.

 ---